Michelle Atherley

-Michelle Atherley (born 9 December 1995) is an American heptathlete.
-She competed at the 2022 World Athletics Championships and was the winner of the World Athletics Combined Events Tour in 2024.
+Michelle Atherley is an American heptathlete.
+She competed at the 2022 World Athletics Championships, the 2025 World Athletics Championships, and was the winner of the World Athletics Combined Events Tour in 2024.

 Early and personal life

-She is from South Florida, her mother died when she an infant and was later adopted by her step mother after her father also died.
+Michelle is from South Florida and graduated from Port Charlotte High School.
 She played numerous sports growing up, including gymnastics and soccer.
-She studied Political Science at the University of Miami, where she was a roommate of Ebony Morrison.
+She studied Political Science at the University of Miami, where she went on to receive a double master’s in Public Administration and International Public Administration.

 Career

 NCAA

 Competing for the University of Auburn, she was the only freshman to qualify for the 2016 NCAA Indoor Track and Field Championships.
 As a sophomore at the University of Miami, she won the ACC Championships in 2017.
 Competing for the University of Miami, she won the NCAA Indoor Pentathlon Championships in Birmingham, Alabama in 2019, the only University of Miami athlete to win an NCAA Pentathlon Championship.
 That year, she was also the ACC Outdoor Heptathlon champion and was named the ACC Indoor Field MVP and the ACC Scholar of the Year.